 James is currently completing a PhD supervised by A/Prof David Bruce, Dr Philip Roetman and Prof John Boland.
 See the project webpage: “Birding the ‘burbs“.
 He is investigating the impacts of increasing urbanisation on biodiversity, using birds as a biodiversity measure and the Greater Adelaide Region as both a case study and investigation area.
 The longer term aims are to examine the most appropriate form of development to use over the urban areas of the Greater Adelaide Region in order to maximise biodiversity outcomes and to then develop protocols for applying this to other urban locations.
 He has a strong passion for environmental monitoring, spatial sciences, green roof and walls and the Internet of Things and hopes one day to be able to get his compost bin to share its feelings with him about how it’s going.

 Georgia is a new PhD student supervised by Dr James Ward and Dr Philip Roetman.
-She is beginning her research into urban agriculture (such as community gardens and backyard food gardens) in Adelaide, in response to the growing interest and engagement our food’s providence.
-Georgia hopes to collect and combine both quantitative data (yield and water use etc.), with qualitative data (motivations, expectations and values).
+She is conducting research into urban agriculture (such as community gardens and backyard food gardens) in Adelaide, in response to the growing interest and engagement our food’s providence.
+Georgia is collecting both quantitative data (yield and water use etc.), with qualitative data (motivations, expectations and values).
 Learn more about the “Edible Gardens” project on the project webpage.
-Personally, no matter where she lives she has always had a veggie patch and is determined to one-day have her own urban farm (complete with livestock!).
+Personally, no matter where she lives, Georgia has always had a veggie patch and is determined to one-day have her own urban farm (complete with livestock!).
 Find out more about Georgia on her student webpage or follow her science communication blog.

 2016 Honours Students